Presentation Sisters: International Presentation Association (IPA)

 The International Presentation Association was established in 1988 as a network of the various congregations of PBVM women, including the Union of Presentation Sisters, the Conference of Presentation Sisters of North America, and the Australian Society.
 The goal of the IPA is to foster unity and to enable collaboration for the sake of mission.
 The IPA has NGO consultant status with the UN Economic and Social Council.

 Union of Presentation Sisters

 The Union of Presentation Sisters is a congregation of 1,300 women working internationally in thirteen Provinces or Units.
 Each Unit takes responsibility for its own life and mission in response to the direction of the congregation.
 (The United States Province is also a member of the Conference of Presentation Sisters of North America.)

 Presentation Sisters in the Pakistan Province founded several notable schools, including Presentation Convent School, Jhelum; Presentation Convent High School, Murree; Presentation Convent School, Peshawar; Presentation Convent Girls High School, Rawalpindi; and Presentation Convent High School, Sargodha.
-The Indian Province includes Presentation Convent Higher Secondary School, Srinagar.
+The Indian Province includes Presentation Convent Higher Secondary School, Srinagar, and Presentation Convent Senior Secondary School, Delhi.

-Presentation schools in Ireland include Cashel Community School (formerly Presentation Convent, Cashel); Our Lady's College, Greenhills; Presentation College, Athenry; Presentation College Headford; Presentation Secondary School, Clonmel; and Killina Presentation Secondary School.
-In Ireland, the Presentation Sisters founded Clann Credo, a social investment fund.
+Presentation schools in Ireland include High Cross College (formerly Presentation College, Currylea); Cashel Community School (formerly Presentation Convent, Cashel); Our Lady's College, Greenhills; Presentation College, Athenry; Presentation College Headford; Presentation Secondary School, Clonmel; and Killina Presentation Secondary School, Rahan.
+In Ireland, the Presentation Sisters also founded Clann Credo, a social investment fund.